There are few honours in football as prestigious as lacing up one’s boots while wearing the illustrious colours of

 The Old Lady are European royalty.
 They are a club steeped in tradition and success.
 History is littered with examples of Juve’s excellence, both domestically – where they won nine consecutive Serie A titles – and across the continent.

 Indeed, Turin has proven a real goldmine for talent over the years.
 Names like Alessandro Del Piero, Dino Zoff, Zinedine Zidane and Pavel Nedved will forever exist in Juve lore.
 But, not all who have gone on to don the famous black and white colours have left a lasting impression, or even made a noteworthy contribution to the club’s revered annals.

 There are some who are best forgotten, or genuinely have been forgotten, either because they weren’t quite good enough or simply failed to hit the lofty heights expected of you when you put on the Bianconeri shirt.
 Here we revisit those cases…

 1. Ciro Immobile

 These days you can find Immobile lighting up the Eternal City for Lazio.
-The obsessive goalscorer is one of the most prolific strikers in Europe, having netted a quite outrageous 30 goals in 33 games this season, putting him top in the Golden Shoe race.
+The obsessive goalscorer is one of the most prolific strikers in Europe, having netted a quite outrageous 36 goals in 37 games last season, securing the European Golden Shoe.
 But, back as teenage prodigy for Juve, he was completely overlooked despite promising loan spells away from the club.